 In a Q&A answer session held with him, he said there are three foundations of content marketing namely ‘A Leading blog, a book and a well crafted strategy of public speaking’, as per him these are the roots for successful content marketing.
 I am going to emphasize very strongly on the magical tool of content marketing, which is ‘BLOGGING’.

 Blog as a tool of content marketing

-Blog is the truncated version of web log is a platform of discussion or a site which provides information on the internet.
-Till the year 2009 they were written by single authors but since then MAB’s or multiple author blogs are developed which are written by a number of experts of the industry.
-Blogs act as interactive medium of communication due to the facility of leaving comments and messaging it provides with the help of widgets.
+A blog is the truncated version of a weblog is a platform of discussion or a site which provides information on the internet.
+Till the year 2009, they were written by single authors but since then MAB’s or multiple author blogs are developed which are written by a number of experts of the industry.
+Blogs act as an interactive medium of communication due to the facility of leaving comments and messaging it provides with the help of widgets.

 Blogs are a great source of relationship building tools between readers and authors of the blogs and this is the ultimate reason why they are one of the most valuable tools of content marketing.

 There a lot of reasons why one must incorporate blogging in the content marketing strategy of his business.
 In the section below I have tried to formulate the points in a precise and candid manner for easier understanding of the readers.